This easy weeknight chicken stir fry is fast, easy, and healthy. Did I mention this is kid approved, too?!

 - 1 pound green beans, trimmed

 - 3 tablespoon fresh ginger, grated

 - 2 large garlic cloves, minced

-- 2 Tbsp fresh orange juice you could easily use boxed OJ
+- 2 tablespoon fresh orange juice you could easily use boxed OJ

 - fresh ground black pepper to taste